 The Complex Impact of Climate Change in West Africa

-Instead of looking at the visually obvious consequences of climate change in West Africa, J.B.
-Russell rather focused on its effect on economic development and everyday life.
+Instead of turning his camera towards the obvious consequences of climate change in West Africa, J.B.
+Russell focused on its effect on economic development and everyday life.

 © J.B.
 Russell, from the series Forgotten Enclaves: Casamance & Guinea Bissau.
 In a landscape of devastated mangroves along the banks of the Soungrougrou River in the Casamance region of Senegal, a fisherman pulls in a largely empty net.
-Locals and many experts believe that drought and rising sea levels caused by climate change have resulted in the increased salinization of the mangrove ecosystem.
 Marsassoum, Senegal.
-05/12/2015.

 “West Africa has been affected in significant and concrete ways by climate change and little is reported about it in the media”, explains J.B.
-Russell, who has been traveling on and off to Guinea Bissau and the Southern province of Senegal, Casamance.
+Russell, who has been travelling on and off to Guinea Bissau and the Southern province of Casamance, Senegal.
 A region with a high density of mangrove forest, it hosts people whose cosmogony and lifestyle are based on its existence.
-This precious eco-system is moreover claimed by scientists to be an excellent carbon sink, essential in the fight against global warming.
+This precious ecosystem is moreover claimed by scientists to be an excellent carbon sink, essential in the fight against global warming.

 This is the case of women who scrape the dirt crust of rice fields, take it to the river's edge and do solar salt production, which is both easier and energy efficient.
 Another example is that of Bassirou Sambou who, with his friend Salatou Sambou, carried on a program of mangrove reforestation and managed to have the entire area declared an Area of Aboriginal and Community Heritage.
 “That means that they decide when and where people can fish, harvest oysters, cut mangroves, etc., according to their own tradition and experience”, Russell explains.
 This offers a glimpse at what we can do to fight climate change.